 Polls Open In The World's Largest Democracy: Fun Facts On India's Election

-An hour after sunrise Thursday in India, the world's largest exercise of democracy got underway.
+An hour after sunrise in India on Thursday, the world's largest exercise of democracy got underway.
 That's when polls opened on the first day of voting in Indian elections.

-India is the world's largest democracy, with a population of 1.3 billion.
-Of that, nearly 900 million people are eligible to vote.
-There are 543 parliamentary seats up for grabs, including that of Prime Minister Narendra Modi, who's running for a second term.
+A nationwide election in India is a massive undertaking — with a population of 1.3 billion and nearly 900 million eligible voters.
+This year, there are 543 parliamentary seats up for grabs, including that of Prime Minister Narendra Modi, who's running for a second term.

-But it's not a single-day affair.
+Balloting is no single-day affair.
 Poll workers must reach voters from the Himalayas to tropical islands in the Indian Ocean.
 So voting is done in seven stages, over more than five weeks — through May 19.
 Then votes will be counted on May 23.

 Who is running?

-Modi is the frontrunner.
-He and his ruling Bharatiya Janata Party, or BJP, are running for another five-year term.
+Modi is the front-runner.
+He and his ruling Bharatiya Janata Party are running for another five-year term.
 The BJP is a Hindu nationalist party that's brought India's majority Hindu faith into politics and public life in unprecedented ways.
 Under the BJP, many Indian states have banned beef, because cows are sacred to Hindus.
-They've revised school textbooks, and changed the names of Indian cities with Muslim-sounding names.
+They've revised school textbooks and changed the names of Indian cities with Muslim-sounding names.
 Modi has campaigned as a pro-business, anti-corruption candidate, and he sought to portray himself as a safe pair of hands during recent violence with neighboring Pakistan.

-Modi's main challenger is India's main opposition party, the Indian National Congress Party, and its leader Rahul Gandhi (no relation to India's freedom leader Mahatma Gandhi).
-Congress is a secular, socialist party that's pledged to protect India's minorities and improve life for the poor.
+Modi's main challenger is India's main opposition party, the Congress party, and its leader Rahul Gandhi (no relation to India's freedom leader Mahatma Gandhi).
+Congress is a secular, socialist party that has pledged to protect India's minorities and improve life for the poor.
 It's a dynastic party; Gandhi's great-grandfather, Jawaharlal Nehru, was India's first prime minister.
-The party has been run by his descendants ever since, and it's dominated Indian politics until only recently.
+The party has been run by his descendants ever since, and it has dominated Indian politics until only recently.

 If Modi wins and serves a full second term, it would be the longest stretch of non-Congress rule since India's independence from Britain in 1947.